themindfulbit/td/_content/1-episodes/2014-07-14-077-learning-vim-with-potatowire.md

   * [tmux](http://tmux.sourceforge.net/)

 The story about how I became so fascinated by Vim and the command line is not terribly glamorous or interesting.
-I think [Dr.
-Drang](http://twitter.com/drdrang] has a much better story, leaving aside some of the [great material](http://web.cecs.pdx.edu/~kirkenda/joy84.html) that exists from the formative years of these tools.
+I think [Dr.Drang](http://twitter.com/drdrang] has a much better story, leaving aside some of the [great material](http://web.cecs.pdx.edu/~kirkenda/joy84.html) that exists from the formative years of these tools.